The International Baccalaureate

 - currently we have students from over 40 countries living and studying here

-- our British students can choose to be day or boarding.
-We do accept day students provided that their family home is within reasonable travelling distance to St. Clare’s
+- we do accept day students provided that their family home is within reasonable travelling distance to St Clare’s

 - students who are serious about their work value the supportive environment and excellent teaching